 The timelines set by the Health Insurance (Bonded Medical Program) Rule 2020 (Cth) that require the participant to provide information and evidence under sections 15 and 16 will be delayed until a future date nominated by the Department.

-The Department intends to implement a transition period where the participant’s obligations to provide information and upload evidence will be delayed until BRoSS is fully functional.
-The Department is currently finalising the amendment to the Rule to formally establish this transition period, which means for current participants of the Medical Rural Bonded Scholarship (MRBS) and Bonded Medical Program (BMP) schemes who are opting in to the Program cannot be liable for any administrative penalty arising out of not complying with timeframes set out in the Rule.
-The amendment, Health Insurance (Bonded Medical Program) Amendment Rule 2020, once finalisation, will be available at Federal Register of Legislative Instruments for your information.
+The Department has implemented a transition period where the participant’s obligations to provide information and upload evidence will be delayed until BRoSS is fully functional.
+The Rule has been amended to formally establish this transition period, which means current participants of the Medical Rural Bonded Scholarship (MRBS) and Bonded Medical Places (BMP) schemes who are opting in to the Program cannot be liable for any administrative penalty arising out of not complying with time frames set out in the Rule.
+The amendment, Health Insurance (Bonded Medical Program) Amendment Rule 2020, is available at the Federal Register of Legislative Instruments for your information.

 Should the participants wish to keep their Program reporting obligations up to date, please email to BRoSS@health.gov.au

-Bonded Return of Service System (BRoSS)The Bonded Return of Service System (BRoSS), Health’s web portal, is being developed to support the Program.
+Bonded Return of Service System (BRoSS)The Bonded Return of Service System (BRoSS), the department's web portal, is being developed to support the Program.
 BRoSS will allow bonded students and doctors to self-manage their RoSO and identify eligible locations where they can work.

 The second phase will provide the ability for existing participants to opt in to the new arrangement through BRoSS and agree to participate in the Program by completing Part VD of the Health Insurance Act 1973 (Act) in the Sign section.

-Self-management of RoSO including planning and recording of events are currently in development and will be released progressively through the first half of 2020.
+Self-management of RoSO including planning and recording of events are currently in development and will be released progressively.